deconf/search-engine-insights/readme.txt

 3. Open the plugin configuration page, which is located under Search Engine Insights menu.
 4. Authorize the plugin to connect to Google Search Console using the Authorize Plugin button.
 5. Go back to the plugin configuration page, which is located under Search Engine Insights menu to update/set your settings.
+6. Open the admin dashboard to view the Search Console reports on the newly added widget

 == Frequently Asked Questions ==